Improving the Energy Efficiency of your Warehouse

 As we discussed in our article about mezzanine flooring, there are a lot of advantages to be gained from their installation into industrial spaces.
 One we didn’t mention at the time is energy savings.
 Working vertically instead of expanding operations across the ground maximises space and often means relocation is not a requirement.
 This obviously saves costs on the move and purchasing/rental costs, but also saves on the higher energy bills a new facility would naturally incur.
 If going green is a key business objective, new premises might also mean updating logistical roots and an increase in your carbon footprint.

 Manage your HVAC system

 In modern warehouses, HVAC systems are typically responsible for powering the heating, cooling and ventilation.
+Optimize heating and cooling systems by ensuring that the warehouse is properly insulated and that HVAC systems are regularly maintained and upgraded to more energy-efficient models.
 The most important question to ask is, how much time and effort goes into its maintenance?
 There are two answers to this questions; either you are spending too much on repairs and problem solving, or you keep the filters clean and schedule regular check-ups.
 Those who relate to the first response can easily feel the benefit of implementing a simple schedule for check-ups.
 Also think about areas not in use that do not need to be cooled or heated on a regular basis, as this should produce noticeable cost savings.

 The management of waste has both a direct and indirect effect on your green initiatives.
 Ensuring unwanted and damaged materials are cleared from the facility keeps employees safe and maximises space.
 To improve your carbon footprint, ensure batches of materials are separated from each other and disposed of using recyclable options.
 The easiest thing to do is to dump everything in the nearest landfill, which ultimately goes against every over energy efficient change you may implement inside your premises.